Green Belt Movement: History

 Through Maathai's attitude, persistence, and efforts, the movement gained a large amount of traction in Kenya and throughout the world.
 Eventually, the second tree planting occurred in 1979 and involved the planting of trees by hundreds of women on a rural farm in Kenya.
-After the second tree planting the GBM was able to continue to grow as an organization and they also were able to conduct a significant about of research and studies on Kenya and its environmental problems.
+After the second tree planting the GBM was able to continue to grow as an organization and they also were able to conduct a significant amount of research and studies on Kenya and its environmental problems.
 From the amount of research and activism the GBM continued to do, they were able to identify the need that rural communities and women especially needed.
 From their research, they started to consistently pass out seedlings to women and rural communities.
 The GBM also facilitated the implementation of income generating activities, and taught communities about environmentally sustainable practices.

 After its second tree planting, and the establishment of several other projects and initiatives led to the GBM participating and facilitating a wide range of political activism.
 Specifically during the years of 1989–1994, the Green Belt Movement maintained its non-confrontational goals, while Wangari Maathai openly challenged the political arena.
 Maathai and the GBM partnered with organizations and community members throughout Kenya to advocate for environmentally sustainable practices, women's rights, and various other environmental problems.
 Moreover, throughout the Green Belt Movement, the organizers of the movement had been able to educate community members on non-violent resolution practices.
 Through educating the community on non-violent problem solving practices and on politics, the GBM in combination with international organizations and community members have been able to initiate changes within the Kenyan government, and social, political, and economic norms in Kenya.
 Moreover, women throughout Kenya have been able to participate regularly within Kenyan politics, which has forced changes in Kenya to occur.

 Throughout the establishment of the Green Belt Movement, the movement faced a variety of problems and harassment.
 Specifically in the 1980s, the Green Belt Movement was being harassed significantly at the grassroots level within communities and at the central office.
 For example, the Green Belt Movement was evicted from the government-owned office they had worked in for 10 years.
 But nowadays, the Green Belt Movement highlights the focus on direct social and economic transformation of communities to ensure they are not identified as having a political agenda.
 By highlighting the lack of direct threat, this organization is able to function without alarming the decision-making elite who currently benefit from the inequities in Kenya.
 Moreover, the movement has made immense strides in helping local rural communities, restoring and improving natural resources and ecosystems, and educating/ empowering women throughout Kenya.